Billows™ by ThermoWorks is a temperature control fan that works with their Signals thermometer.

 The FireBoard also supports Google Assistant and Amazon Alexa.

-The primary screen on the Signals is better, showing all the information on one large LCD display whereas the FireBoard rotates through the information.
+The primary screen on the Signals is a little better, showing all the information on one large LCD display, but the battery life of the FireBoard 2 is better.

 Get the latest price on the Fireboard website.